amabdallah/WaM-DaM/01Documentation/02DDL/ReadMe.md

 **Credit**
-Thanks to Tony Castranova at Utah State University who wrote and shared this DDL generator.
+Thanks to Tony Castranova at Utah State University who wrote and shared the orignal DDL generator.
 You can access the original <a href="https://github.com/ODM2/ODM2/tree/7e488d762812b07be4669b5b95a69539ae2239a4/src/build_schemas" target="_blank">DDL generator</a> script.